-In addition, not overcoming doubt can decrease your cognitive skills in ways including being more easily distracted, having a harder time concentrating, not remembering things as readily, having more difficulty making decisions, and in general, NOT being as sharp and clear-minded as before.
+In addition, not overcoming doubt can decrease your cognitive skills.
+These effects can include being more easily distracted, having a harder time concentrating, not remembering things as readily, having more difficulty making decisions.
+You will just not be as sharp and clear-minded as you once were.

 Holding onto doubt also can cause emotional problems by eating away at your self-esteem and self-confidence.
-Furthermore, chronic doubt can cause emotional distress in the form of anxiety, stress, fear, helplessness, hopelessness, depression, confusion, and/or feeling overwhelmed, etc.
+Chronic doubt can cause emotional distress in the form of anxiety, stress, fear, helplessness, hopelessness, depression, confusion, and/or feeling overwhelmed, etc.

-As I have noted above, not overcoming doubt can cause detrimental – and sometimes – debilitating effects physically, cognitively, and/or emotionally to the person going through life like this.
-It is like being in a vicious cycle that goes round and round indefinitely without reaching a resolution or conclusion.
+As I have noted above, not overcoming doubt can be detrimental, often even debilitating.
+Suffering negative physical, cognitive, and/or emotional effects can wear down the person going through life like this.
+It is like being in a vicious cycle that goes on indefinitely without reaching a resolution or conclusion.

-All in all, there is NOTHING healthy or productive about holding onto doubt.
+There is nothing healthy or productive about holding onto doubt.
 However, there are some healthy and productive actions you can take to make it work for you.

 4 Action Steps To Overcoming Doubt

-It is important to recognize that you don’t have to be at the mercy of your doubt – you can actually have it positively work for you.
-By following these four action steps, you can use your doubt wisely.
+It is important to recognize that you don’t have to be at the mercy of your doubt—you can actually have it work positively for you.
+Following these four action steps, you can use your doubt wisely.

 1. Recognize that your doubt is there for a reason and NOT to be ignored or held onto.

 Be aware that your doubt is sticking around for a reason.
-Do NOT suppress or over-think it.
-Instead, realize that it is trying to tell you something that needs to be faced and sufficiently dealt with in order to reach some adequate resolution or conclusion.
+Don’t suppress or over-think it.
+Instead, realize that it is trying to tell you something that needs to be faced.
+Then you can deal with it in order to reach some adequate resolution or conclusion.

-Suppressing or over-thinking your doubt is an exercise in futility, because it leads nowhere and can eventually cause harm to you (as described above).
+Suppressing or over-thinking your doubt is an exercise in futility.
+It leads nowhere and can eventually cause harm to you (as described above).

 2. Identify the facts behind your doubts so you know what you’re dealing with.